q-Whittaker functions, finite fields, and Jordan forms: Abstract

 \section{Abstract}

 The $q$-Whittaker function $W_\lambda(\mathbf{x};q)$ associated to a partition $\lambda$ is a $q$-analogue of the Schur function $s_\lambda(\mathbf{x})$, and is defined as the $t=0$ specialization of the Macdonald polynomial $P_\lambda(\mathbf{x};q,t)$.
-We give a new formula for $W_\lambda(\mathbf{x};q)$ in terms of partial flags compatible with a nilpotent endomorphism over the finite field of size $1/q$, analogous to a well-known formula for the Hall--Littlewood functions.
+We show combinatorially how to expand $W_\lambda(\mathbf{x};q)$ in terms of partial flags compatible with a nilpotent endomorphism over the finite field of size $1/q$.
+This yields an expression analogous to a well-known formula for the Hall--Littlewood functions.
 We show that considering pairs of partial flags and taking Jordan forms leads to a probabilistic bijection between nonnegative-integer matrices and pairs of semistandard tableaux of the same shape, proving the Cauchy identity for $q$-Whittaker functions.
-We call our probabilistic bijection the {\itshape $q$-Burge correspondence}, and show that in the limit as $q\to 0$, we recover a description of the classical Burge correspondence (also known as column RSK) due to Rosso (2012).
+We call our probabilistic bijection the {\itshape $q$-Burge correspondence}, and prove that in the limit as $q\to 0$, we recover a description of the classical Burge correspondence (also known as column RSK) due to Rosso (2012).
 A key step in the proof is the enumeration of an arbitrary double coset of $\GL_n$ modulo two parabolic subgroups, which we find to be of independent interest.
 As an application, we use the $q$-Burge correspondence to count isomorphism classes of certain modules over the preprojective algebra of a type $A$ quiver (i.e.\ a path), refined according to their socle filtrations.
 This develops a connection between the combinatorics of symmetric functions and the representation theory of preprojective algebras.